lightpohl/gb-dl/README.md

 ## Blocklist

-- If the `--blocklist` flag is passed, `gb-dl` will lookup a `gb-dl-blocklist.json` in the current working directory.
+- If the `--blocklist` flag is passed, `gb-dl` will look up a `gb-dl-blocklist.json` in the current working directory.
 - Before downloading a video it'll check if the `video_show` title is included in the blocklist and ignore the download if found.
 - See [Examples](./examples) for an example blocklist.